DesiSanou/data-scraping/README.md

 ## E-commerce Website  Scraper

 This scraper is used to get multiple information on products.
-Parameters are defined in a yaml file and then run the process via scrapy command line.
+Parameters are defined in a yaml file (data_config.yml).
+You can run the process via scrapy command line.
 This implementation is based on scrapy.
 For more information on scrapy, see https://docs.scrapy.org/en/latest/index.html

 information: